openshift/windows-machine-config-operator/README.md

 oc create secret generic cloud-private-key --from-file=private-key.pem=/path/to/key -n openshift-windows-machine-config-operator
 ```

-Below is the example of an Azure Windows MachineSet which can create Windows Machines that the WMCO can react upon.
+Below is an example of a vSphere Windows MachineSet which can create Windows Machines that the WMCO can react upon.
 Please note that the windows-user-data secret will be created by the WMCO lazily when it is configuring the first
 Windows Machine.
 After that, the windows-user-data will be available for the subsequent MachineSets to be consumed.
 It might take around 10 minutes for the Windows VM to be configured so that it joins the cluster.
 Please note that